Advisers

 Director of Judicial Clerkships

-Kirsten focuses on advising students and alumni seeking judicial clerkships.
+Kirsten advises students and alumni seeking judicial clerkships.
 She was the principal architect of two clerkship computer systems created for Harvard and subsequently marketed nationwide by Micron Systems and Symplicity.
 She also was involved in the development of the national Online System for Clerkship Application and Review (“OSCAR”) and previously chaired the Judicial Clerkship Section of NALP, the National Association for Law Placement.
 Before coming to Harvard, Kirsten taught legal research and writing at another law school, practiced law with a focus on employee benefits and healthcare at a large corporate firm, clerked for a federal district court judge, and interned at a small civil-rights law firm.
-She has a J.D. from the University of Michigan Law School and a B.A. in economics from Haverford College
+She has a J.D. from the University of Michigan Law School and a B.A. in economics from Haverford College.

 Yih-hsien Shen